NunoSempere/Knuth-Morris-Pratt-/README.md

 # Knuth-Morris-Pratt-
-Implementation of the KMP algorithm in C
+This is the KMP algorithm implemented in C